DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 Most NPCs won't stick around long enough to use a deck completely, and won't shuffle prematurely, invoking Lower Hand.
 For the exceptional NPC, try assigning them a deck, if available.
-If unavailable, you can decide when to invoke Lower Hand behind the DM screen.
+If unavailable, you can decide when to invoke Lower Hand behind the GM screen.

 ### Managing Player Resources